Breaking Down EU MDR Implementation for Class 1 Medical Devices

-Looking back to the Medical Device Directive (MDD)
+Looking back to the Medical Device Directives (MDD)

-After the deadline of May 26, 2021, in order to keep trading on the EU market, all manufacturers will fall under one of the following obligations:
+After the deadline of May 26, 2021, to keep trading on the EU market, all manufacturers will fall under one of the following obligations:

 - Recertification under the MDD;

-- Or, for manufacturers producing devices that have been up-classified, review by a NB in time.
+- Or, for manufacturers producing devices that have been up-classified, review by an NB in time.

-- Under the MDD, non-sterile Class I products, without a measuring function, could obtain CE marking through self-certification, in accordance with Annex VII.
-Class I products — sterile and/or with measuring functions — can also obtain CE certification through self-declaration; however, they do require additional certification for the sterility aspects and/or measuring functions via a NB.
+- Class I products — sterile and/or with measuring functions — can also obtain CE certification through self-declaration; however, they require additional certification for the sterility aspects and/or measuring functions via an NB.

-- Manufacturers of Class I devices can declare that their products are compliant, by issuing the EU declaration of conformity and by submitting the required technical documentation as detailed in the regulation.
+- Manufacturers of Class I devices can declare that their products are compliant by issuing the EU declaration of conformity and submitting the required technical documentation detailed in the regulation.